TheMelodyOfCode/Typescript--ESBuild-In-Browser-Transpiling/README.md

-# ESBuild In-Browser Bundling
+# ESBuild In-Browser transpiling

 ## Description

-To provide a well-structured and maintainable codebase by centralizing all Material-UI imports and Redux logic.
+> This project demonstrates a simple and straightforward app for in-browser transpiling of TypeScript and React code using ESBuild-wasm.
+> Users can input React code into a textarea, and upon submission, the app transpiles the code into pure JavaScript and displays it.
+> The app centralizes Material-UI imports for a well-structured and maintainable codebase.
+> The ESBuild-wasm binary, compiled from Go code, is included in the public folder to enable browser-based execution.

 ## Key Features

 > - Centralized Material-UI imports and helper functions for easy maintenance in case of major changes
-> -
-> -
+> - ESBuild-wasm transpiling for in-browser TypeScript or React code conversion
+> - Simple interface with a textarea for inputting React code and displaying the transpiled JavaScript output

 ## Dependencies